 Each test harness implements --verify behavior in one or more "steps".
 Each step uses a different strategy for finding intermittent failures.
 For instance, the first step in mochitest verification is running the test with --repeat=20; the second step is running the test just once in a separate browser session, closing the browser, and repeating that sequence several times.
 If a failure is found in one step, later steps are skipped.

-Test verification can produce a lot of output, much of it very repetitive.
-To help communicate what verification has found, each test harness prints a summary for each file verified, with each verification step, its pass/fail status, and an overall verification status, such as:
+Test verification can produce a lot of output, much of it is repetitive.
+To help communicate what verification has been found, each test harness prints a summary for each file which has been verified.
+With each verification step, there is either a pass or fail status and an overall verification status, such as:

 ::: ::: Test verification summary for: ::: ::: dom/base/test/test_data_uri.html ::: ::: 1.
 Run each test 20 times in one browser. : FAIL ::: 2.
 Run each test 10 times in a new browser each time. : not run / incomplete ::: ::: Test verification FAILED! :::